juchong/mach3_manual_tool_change_macro/README.md

 * CNC Router or CNC Mill (Tested with an OMIOCNC X8-2200L-USB)
 * Mach 3
 * Limit switches and hardware used for homing CNC
+* Pre-configured input for the probe
+* Standard CNC router probe (available from many vendors on Amazon, AliExpress, etc.)

 ## How the Macro Works
 Detailed steps: